Death of Brandon Lawson: Disappearance

 On August 8, 2013, Brandon Lawson arrived at his home in San Angelo, Texas, where he lived with his girlfriend of ten years, Ladessa Lofton.
 Between approximately 10:45 and 11:00 p.m., Lawson and Lofton argued.
 Lawson had not returned home the night before, and Lofton believed that Lawson was on drugs at that time.
 At the time, Lawson had ongoing issues with substance abuse, but had been clean for about 6 months.
 Lawson's brother Kyle Lawson later claimed that Brandon had taken methamphetamines shortly before his disappearance.
 Around 11:30 p.m., Brandon Lawson called his father in Crowley, Texas, about a three-hour drive from San Angelo, and told him he was coming to his house.
 At 11:54 p.m., Lawson left his house to go to his father's house, driving his Silver Ford F-150.

 At about 12:30 a.m. on August 9, Lawson called Kyle and told him he had run out of gas and was pulled over on U.S. Route 277 between San Angelo and Bronte, Texas.
-Kyle claimed that during the call, Lawson told him that "Three (expletives) are chasing me out of town," and later clarified it was “the Mexicans in the neighborhood."
+Kyle claimed that during the call, Lawson told him that "Three (expletives) are chasing me out of town;" he later clarified it was “the Mexicans in the neighborhood."
 Kyle asked if he was hallucinating, which Lawson denied.
 Kyle, along with his wife and 4-year-old child, drove to Lofton's house and retrieved a fuel container.
 Kyle said they continued to make calls to each other, but Lawson wouldn't hold a conversation with him, usually ending the call after a few sentences.
 At 12:50 a.m., Lawson called 9-1-1, which rang at a local nursing home in Robert Lee, Texas, and he told the responder that he had run out of gas and that he needed the police.
 During the call, Lawson made several confused or incoherent statements, including, "Yes, I'm in the middle of a field (inaudible) pulled some guys over, right here going toward Abilene, on both sides," and "My truck ran out of gas.
 There's one car here.
 The guy's chasing (inaudible) to the woods.
 Please hurry!"
 Several minutes later, at 12:56 a.m., a trucker called 9-1-1 to report Lawson's truck, which was parked in a hazardous manner on the road.